cockroachdb/docs/v20.1/build-a-python-app-with-cockroachdb-sqlalchemy.md

     <a href="build-a-python-app-with-cockroachdb-django.html"><button style="width: 28%" class="filter-button">Use <strong>Django</strong></button></a>
 </div>

-This tutorial shows you how build a simple Python application with CockroachDB using [SQLAlchemy](https://docs.sqlalchemy.org/en/latest/).
+This tutorial shows you how build a simple Python application with CockroachDB and the [SQLAlchemy](https://docs.sqlalchemy.org/en/latest/) ORM.

-We have tested the [psycopg2 driver](http://initd.org/psycopg/docs/) and [SQLAlchemy](https://docs.sqlalchemy.org/en/latest/) enough to claim **beta-level** support.
+We have tested [SQLAlchemy](https://docs.sqlalchemy.org/en/latest/) enough to claim **beta-level** support.
 If you encounter problems, please [open an issue](https://github.com/cockroachdb/cockroach/issues/new) with details to help us make progress toward full support.

 ## Before you begin